 Ingredients for Caramel Apples

-- 6-7 apples – the number of apples needed may vary due to differences in size.
+- 6-7 apples – The number of apples needed may vary due to differences in size.
 Be sure to refrigerate the apples until cold.

-- Water – this is a “wet caramel,” meaning we use water to help melt the sugar.
+- Water – This is a “wet caramel,” meaning we use water to help melt the sugar.

-- Vanilla extract – for flavor.
+- Vanilla extract – For flavor.

-- Kosher salt – also for flavor.
+- Kosher salt – Also for flavor.

 - Toppings – Anything you would like to use for topping/coating your caramel apples!

-What apples are used for Caramel Apples?
+What Type of Apples for Caramel Apples?

-Homemade Caramel Sauce for Caramel Apples
+Homemade Caramel for Caramel Apples

-There are two basic methods of making caramel – wet and dry – the basic difference between the two methods being water.
-Essentially both methods are heating sugar, then adding fat (butter and cream, typically); but the wet uses water to dissolve the sugar faster.
-Wet caramel can more easily crystallize on the sides of the pan, which is disastrous for your caramel – so be careful to mix gently to avoid too much splashing.
+Wet caramel can more easily crystallize on the sides of the pan, which is disastrous for your caramel, so be careful to mix gently to avoid too much splashing.
 Keep a silicone pastry brush and a small bowl of water nearby – if you do start to notice splashy bits hardening on the sides of your saucepan, you can brush them away with the wet pastry brush, and avoid the crystalized bits ending up on your caramel apples!

 Why Did My Caramel Seize?

-If too many bits of sugar get stuck to the side of the pan, they will harden and can cause the caramel to seize or become gritty or grainy when you add in the butter and/or cream.
+If too many bits of sugar get stuck to the side of the pan, they will harden and can cause the caramel to seize or become gritty or grainy when you add the cream.
 Prevent this by using a silicone pastry brush dipped in a small bowl of water to brush away any pesky crystallization that starts to occur.

 How to Fix Seized Caramel

 Crystallized caramel sauce can usually be rescued!
 Just melt the chunks of hardened caramel back into the sauce over a very low heat, then strain with a fine mesh strainer before using.
-It may not set up correctly to coat the apples, but it will still taste great poured over sliced apples or on ice cream.
+It may not set up correctly to coat the apples, but it will still taste great poured over sliced apples or vanilla ice cream.

-Why Does My Caramel Apples Have Bubbles?
+Why Do My Caramel Apples Have Bubbles?

-Sometimes it just happens.
-It’s no biggie.
-Your caramel apples will still taste perfect!
-However, if you prefer to prevent them, I have a couple tips.
-Firstly, prevent your apples from releasing gasses that cause bubbles by soaking in hot water.
-Instructions on how to do this are in the recipe.
-Also, when you’re making your caramel, be sure not to stir too vigorously.
+- When you’re making your caramel, be sure not to stir too vigorously.
 While stirring the caramel is necessary to prevent the caramel from scorching on the bottom of the pan or crystallization forming on the sides of the pan, you want to be sure to stir continuously but gently, to prevent bubbles from forming.
-If all else fails, and you still have some bubbles forming, coat the caramel apple in chocolate, crushed nuts, candies or sprinkles, to hide the bubbles and increase the fun!

 Tools for Making Caramel Apples

 - The right saucepan.
 Make sure you’re using a light-colored stainless steel pot with a heavy duty base.
 This is important for two reasons.
 Firstly, it conducts heat appropriately and will ensure the caramel cooks evenly.
 Secondly, the light color will help you be able to tell when the sugar has cooked to the right amber color, rather than too dark or too light because you couldn’t tell in a dark pan!
-Additionally, the high temperature the caramel gets to may damage some nonstick coatings.
+Additionally, the high temperature of caramel may damage some nonstick coatings.

 - A candy thermometer.
 This recipe requires specific temperatures to be reached before continuing to the next step and adding other ingredients, so it’s really important to use a candy thermometer for this recipe to eliminate any guesswork.